SONISOMYA/ape-aware/README.md

 4. Deploy the YOLOv8 model via Google Colab or a Python server
 5. Run the app on a connected Android/iOS device

----
-Made with ❤️ for a Minor Project @ JUIT